A Classic Safari reserved exclusively for your private group

-I looked out the window of our airplane as we flew in to Nairobi, Kenya, and took in the scale of the Mukuru slum we had chosen to work in.
+I looked out the window of our airplane as we flew in to Nairobi, Kenya, and took in the scale of the Mukuru shantytown we had chosen to work in.
 It only took a second to come into focus.

 I had been planning this medical mission with Micato Safaris for three full years, but our partnership was two decades old.
 The organization I coordinate—Volunteer Optometric Services to Humanity—was first formed by an optometrist named Franklin Harms, and my father was its second member.
 In the 1970s, my dad would take small groups of optometrists to Haiti, and then I began doing the same in Honduras.
 But I had always wanted to go to Africa.
 So when a Micato representative approached me in the late 1990s about a partnership to run eyecare missions in Kenya, I leapt at the chance.

-The Micato-AmericaShare Harambee Community Centre is the perfect place to host a medical mission: It’s clean; It’s pristine; It’s in the middle of the Mukuru slum, but secure enough to leave medical equipment overnight.
+The Micato-AmericaShare Harambee Community Centre is the perfect place to host a medical mission: It’s clean; It’s pristine; It’s in the middle of the Mukuru shantytown, but secure enough to leave medical equipment overnight.
 We hosted our first eyecare mission there in 2000.

 Volunteer travel is something any of us can do.
 I don’t volunteer because I’m more of a do-gooder than anyone else.
 I do it because I’m an organizer, and it just so happens that I have a knack for putting a group of doctors together to run a mission.
 It also helps to have good partners.
 The Micato staff have been phenomenal—organizing logistics years in advance, helping us get medical equipment through customs, directing the thousands of patients who come in for eyecare.
 When patients come in from the bush, not speaking a word of English, the Micato staff step up and translate from Swahili.
 Now, after 20 years, I’ve worked with Micato long enough that I send and receive birthday presents from their staff.